Marcus Cannon: New England Patriots (first stint)

 Cannon entered the 2016 Patriots training camp in what he called "the best shape of his life."
 After struggling the previous season while dealing with the toe injury, his play improved significantly during the 2016 season.
 After starting right tackle Sebastian Vollmer had shoulder surgery during the offseason was ruled out for the season, Cannon became the starting right tackle.
 With his significant improvement and performance through the first 11 games of the season, Cannon signed a five-year, $32.5 million contract extension with the Patriots through 2021.
 For his performance in the 2016 season, Cannon was named second-team All-Pro by Pro Football Focus and The Associated Press.
 On February 5, 2017, Cannon was part of the Patriots team that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 The game featured the first overtime game in Super Bowl history and the largest comeback in the Super Bowl.

 Cannon started the 2017 season as the Patriots' starting right tackle.
 He started seven games before suffering an ankle injury in Week 8.
 He missed the next five games before being placed on injured reserve on December 13, 2017.
 The Patriots were able to reach Super Bowl LII without Cannon, but failed to repeat as Super Bowl Champions after losing 41–33 to the Philadelphia Eagles.

 Cannon entered 2018 as the Patriots starting right tackle.
 He missed Week 2 with a calf injury and Weeks 9 and 10 with a head injury.
 Overall he started 13 games in 2018.
 With Cannon, the Patriots were able to reach Super Bowl LIII where they defeated the Los Angeles Rams 13–3.

-On September 9, 2019, in the Patriots Week 1 matchup against the Pittsburgh Steelers, Cannon sustained a shoulder injury in the fourth quarter, which may cause him to miss a couple of months.
+On September 9, 2019, in the Patriots Week 1 matchup against the Pittsburgh Steelers, Cannon sustained a shoulder injury in the fourth quarter, which caused him to miss a couple of months.

 On July 28, 2020, Cannon announced his decision to opt out of the 2020 season, due to concerns over the ongoing COVID-19 pandemic.